-In the first two series of experiments we compare standard SATbased debugging [16] to our framework.
+In the first two series of experiments we compare standard SAT-based debugging [16] to our framework.
 In [16] improvements were achieved by using structural dominators and incrementally considering more and more counterexamples.
 We do not exploit the presence of structural dominators.
 Furthermore, incrementally using more and more counterexamples is not possible when there are multiple faults: using only a few counterexamples to rule out suspects from the consideration may prune fault candidates that can only be detected by using all of the counterexamples.
 Therefore all counterexamples were considered simultaneously for the standard approach.
 Both algorithms are implemented within our framework.

 The framework of Section 4 was extended by the optimization with respect to pairwise non-overlapping unsat cores (Section 3.2, Equation (3)).
 The additional optimization using intersections between cores is considered later.
 The framework was implemented on the base of Zchaff [11], which also handles groups of clauses.
-MiniSat [2] was not considered due to the lack of incremental SAT processing and unsat core extraction in the downloadable version.
-After the first stage, we have re-created the debug SAT instance for the second stage that includes the abnormal predicates for the given suspects only.
-Afterwards, the limitations on the abnormal predicates as determined during the first stage were added.
+MiniSat [2] was not considered due to the leak of incremental SAT processing and unsat core extraction in the downloadable version.
+After the first stage, we have re-created the debug SAT instance for the second stage that includes the abnormal predicates for the given suspects only1.
+Afterwards, the during the first stage determined unsat core limitations were added.

 Table 1 and Table 2 report results for combinational and sequential circuits, respectively.
 The columns circuit, #g and #c give the name of the circuit, number of gates and the number of counterexamples simultaneously considered, respectively.
 Column k shows the minimal number of abnormal predicates set to 1 needed to correct the behavior of the circuit, regarding the given counterexamples.
 The number of fault candidates with cardinality k is reported in column #s.
 The additional column l in Table 2 gives the length of the counterexamples.
-The run time of the standard
+The run time of the standard debugging approach [16] is given in column $Standard\ Dbg$.
+The next three columns show the run time for our framework: the unsat core processing (proc), the percentage of suspects removed from the consideration (sred), and the run time to determine all solutions (Dbg).
+The last column $(Total\ impr)$ shows the quotient between the total run time to determine all fault candidates of size k using standard debugging versus our framework.